PROUDLY SERVING STEVENS, LINCOLN & GRANT COUNTIES

 Here are helpful actions families can take:

 - Seek and follow medical care.
-Encourage your loved one to get an immediate evaluation and to attend recommended follow-up appointments, even if they feel somewhat better.
+Encourage your loved one to get an immediate evaluation and attend recommended follow-up appointments, even if they feel somewhat better.

-We know that travel and long meetings are difficult for many families in this situation.
-Our attorneys can often arrange phone or video consultations, and when appropriate, we can meet clients at hospitals or at home.
-Our focus is to meet you where you are and to give you clear guidance about your options, rather than asking you to fit into a rigid process.
+We know that travel and long meetings are difficult for many families.
+Our attorneys can arrange phone or video consultations, and when appropriate, we can meet clients at hospitals or at home in and around Spokane.
+Our goal is to meet you where you are and give clear guidance rather than ask you to fit into a rigid process.

 To talk with our team about a potential brain injury claim, call (509) 652-3330.